 These are held around the UK throughout the year.
 A full list of rallies and other amateur radio events may be found on the RSGB web site

-For the FM and TV DXer, a list of key dates for when the meteor showers will peak during 2017 (*minor meteor showers only):Name of shower Peaking date
+For the specialist VHF DXer, a list of key dates for when the meteor showers will peak during 2023 (*minor meteor showers only):Name of shower Peaking date

 The following meetings are held regularly.
 Feel free to go along and enjoy the chance to meet fellow radio enthusiasts!
 Details of the dates of future meetings are in the next section.

 These meetings of the Reading International Radio Group have been held regularly since 1976 and are still proving to be very popular.
 Since February 2005 the meetings have been held in the meeting rooms at the Reading International Solidarity Centre (RISC), 35-39 London Street, Reading, RG1 4PS.
-RISC has a cafe/bar (RISC Global Cafe) and shop (The World Shop) in London Street, the meeting rooms are at the back, the entrance is via a small passage just beyond the RISC shop - or ask for directions in the shop or bar.
+RISC has a shop (The World Shop) in London Street, the meeting rooms are at the back, the entrance is via a small passage just beyond the RISC shop - or ask for directions in the shop.
 The meeting itself starts at 1430 and lasts about two and a half hours (including a break for refreshments).
 The meeting is followed by an optional drink at a nearby pub and a curry at a local Indian restaurant.
-For anyone attending the meeting by car there is free parking at the back of RISC(NB access to the car park is via East Street, off South Street).
+For anyone attending the meeting by car the nearest car park is Queen's Road.
 By rail, London Street is approx 12 minutes walk from Reading station.
 It is just south of the main town centre.
-Further details from Mike Barraclough on (01462) 643899 or via e-mail - barraclough.mike[at]gmail.com ** RISC has a web site including directions (see "Where Are We?") at www.risc.org.uk
+Further details from Ian Kelly e-mail - tropical [at] bdxc.org.uk ** RISC has a web site including directions (see "Where Are We?") at www.risc.org.uk

 A Saturday in mid Summer has become a firm favourite event on the BDXC calendar.
 A lazy summer afternoon by the Thames supping a pint and chatting about anything and everything - though naturally radio is top of the agenda! - is the prospect and for those that wish to do so an Indian meal at a nearby restaurant follows at about 7pm.
 If you want to come to the meal please be sure to let us know well in advance so that we can book a place for you.